 You might want to print this checklist and use as a worksheet!
-If you are viewing this from the built-in help file in TradeLog, click the Print button at the top of this window.
-If you are viewing this on our website, go to the print option in the web browser you are using to print the current page.
+Go to the print option in the web browser you are using to print the current page.

 Missing baseline positions (positions held open from the previous year) – this is the cause of most negative share errors for TradeLog users.

 o Did you manually enter your baseline positions before importing your trade history?
 See step 2 of the Getting Started Guide: Enter Baseline Positions